IEA may release oil reserves as soon as September: report

-Just one week after its chief said there was no discussion of possible emergency action, the IEA is now thought to have agreed to the idea, the industry journal Petroleum Economist reported on Friday, citing unnamed sources.
-The release could be as large or larger than last year’s 60 million barrel injection.
+The IEA, whose chief dismissed the need for emergency action as recently as a week ago, is now thought to have agreed to the idea, the industry journal Petroleum Economist reported on Friday, citing unnamed sources.

-Responding to the report, IEA Executive Director Maria van der Hoeven said the agency remained in close communication with members and stood “prepared to act as necessary in response to a physical disruption”, avoiding the question of whether active consideration of a reserve release was underway.

-“However, as I said as recently as last week, at this time the conditions that would warrant such a response by the IEA are not present,” she said in a statement.

-But market fundamentals may not be the principal consideration.
-While the disruption to Iran’s exports may be used as the excuse for action, U.S. officials are also keen to temper rising prices that risk diminishing the impact of financial sanctions on Tehran, Reuters reported last week, citing sources.

-While the IEA may not agree that the degree of supply disruption has met the traditional measure of what would merit emergency intervention, it is concerned that the United States, France and Britain might act together to draw on stockpiles without coordinating with the rest of the group, undermining its credibility, according to Friday’s media report, which was echoed by the source.
+The agency, which advises industrialized countries on energy policy, was worried that key members including the United States, France and Britain might make act together to draw on stockpiles without coordinating with the rest of the group, undermining its credibility, according to the report, which was largely substantiated by an industry source.

 “The U.S. is the main driver, the IEA sees no need for a release.
 However, if major consumers such as the U.S., UK and France want a release, the IEA is likely to step up and play a role,” said the source, who spoke on condition of anonymity.